How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 Air con running cost for portable air cooler

 A portable air conditioner does cost less to run and maintain compared to conventional cooling systems.
 Take, for instance, a 990w portable air conditioner that can be used in a 20㎡.
-Here is how much it will cost to run a portable AC in your home or office.
+Here's how much it will cost to run a portable AC in your home or office.

 First, the portable AC comes fully assembled and can be used straight out of the box.
 There is no need for expensive duct pipes or to hire someone to professionally install the unit.
 Now let's calculate the cost of running the unit.

-Let's take a portable air conditioner using 990 watts of power.
+Let's take a portable air conditioner that uses 990 watts of power.

 990w/1000= 0.99kW